 Intermediaries legislation, usually known as IR35, was introduced in 2000 to prevent ‘disguised employment’.
-The intention was that if someone was effectively an employee, even if they were working for themselves through a limited comchopany, then they would have to pay payroll taxes just like other employees.
-The rules continue to this day and have undergone periodic reviews to tighten the tests used to determine whether someone is genuinely work for themselves or as a ‘disguised employee’.
+The intention was that if someone was effectively an employee, even if they were working for themselves through a limited company, then they would have to pay payroll taxes just like other employees.
+The rules continue to this day having undergone periodic reviews to tighten the tests that determine whether someone is genuinely working for themselves or is in fact a ‘disguised employee’.

-We don’t believe disguised employment through micro-businesses is as widespread as some political rhetoric suggests.
-We also fear that further reforms to IR35 planned in 2016 will be excessively harsh, unfairly damaging many micro-businesses in the process.
+We don’t believe that genuinely disguised employment through micro-businesses is as widespread as some political rhetoric suggests.
+We also fear that further reforms to IR35 planned in 2017 under the name “off-payroll working in the public sector” will be excessively harsh, unfairly damaging many micro-businesses in the process.